WLWV Mental Health Specialists Homepage

 Hi there!
+I am the School Social Worker for all primary schools.
 My educational background includes a Bachelors of Science in Health and Human Development, Family Sciences, and a Masters of Social Work.
 I'm actively licensed by the State Board of Social Workers as a Licensed Clinical Social Worker.
 My background prior to my current role in education includes clinical mental health practice in various settings as well as medical social work within primary care and hospital systems.
 My outside interests include camping and outdoor adventures with my family, laughter with friends, relaxing by any body of water, and taking long walks.
 I am an alumni of WLWV and love that my children are a part of this exceptional district.

 West Linn High School

 I am a Licensed Clinical Social Worker at West Linn High School.
 I love my work with students and families, and always believe that students and families come first.
 I prioritize my work with students, parents and staff based on my knowledge of what will support positive change for students.
 In this capacity I work with families and teachers to help student plans that help students create positive identities as successful young adults.
 My job is to help students navigate the various cultural, social, personal, emotional and academic experiences that may block their path to personal and academic success.

 Brittany Bucholz, LCSW